auberonedu/centroid-finder/notes.md

 Vocabulary:
-Binarization – A digital image processing technique that transforms a grayscale or color image into a binary image Euclidean color distance - Euclidean color distance calculates the straight-line distance between two colors
+Binarization – A digital image processing technique that transforms a grayscale or color image into a binary image Euclidean color distance - Euclidean color distance calculates the straight-line distance between two colors Centroid - average x coord and average y coord of a group of coordinates.

 Image Summary App:
 - First it looks like this method checks to see if there are less than three arguments written in the command line